Chapter 4 Spatial Data in R

 pedons.sp <- aqp::subset(pedons, ...)

 1. Create a sf data.frame from the site data in the SoilProfileCollection object pedons.sp using aqp::site().
 Replace the ... in the following code.
-Promoting a data.frame to sf POINT geometry requires that the X and Y columns be specified.
+Promoting a data.frame to sf POINT geometry requires that X and Y coordinate columns be specified.

 pedon.locations <- sf::st_as_sf(